By Nomi Berger

 Install childproof latches to keep inquisitive paws from prying open cabinet doors in kitchens and bathrooms, and always keep the toilet lids closed.
 In bedrooms, keep all medications, lotions and cosmetics off accessible surfaces such as bedside tables.
 Store collections – from buttons, bottle caps and coins to matchboxes, marbles and potpourri – on high shelves, while keeping breakables on low surfaces to an absolute minimum.

 Most chemicals are hazardous to dogs and should be replaced, wherever possible, with natural, non-toxic products.
 A partial list of toxic chemicals includes: antifreeze, bleach, drain cleaner, household cleaners and detergents, glue, nail polish and polish remover, paint, varnish and sealants, pesticides and rat poison.

 Many indoor plants, however pretty, can prove poisonous to a dog.
 Since dogs are, by nature, explorers – not to mention lickers and chewers – protecting them from harm is essential.
-A partial list of such indoor plants includes: aloe, amaryllis, asparagus fern, azalea and rhododendron, chrysanthemum, corn plant, cyclamen, Dieffenbachia, elephant ear, jade plant, kalanchoe, lilies, peace lily, philodendron, pothos, Sago palm, schefflera and yew.
+So, if you are buying house plants online at Gardeners Dream, or other similar stores, make sure to find the ones that would not harm your little puppy.
+A partial list of harmful indoor plants includes: aloe, amaryllis, asparagus fern, azalea and rhododendron, chrysanthemum, corn plant, cyclamen, Dieffenbachia, elephant ear, jade plant, kalanchoe, lilies, peace lily, philodendron, pothos, Sago palm, schefflera and yew.